Memory-Wabwile/Neighbourhood/README.md

 https://github.com/Memory-Wabwile

 ## Description
-Neighbourhood is an application that enables users to know what is going on in their neighbourhood after logging in to the site and indicating their location.
+Neighbourhood is an application that enables users to know what is going on in their neighbourhood after logging in to the site and choosing their location.

 ## Live Site
 click on  to view the site